Bio-Balance-Detector/bbd-p08-body-monitor/README.md

 You can read the exact [technical requirements](/Documentation/TechnicalRequirements.md) that led to the hardware and software stack choices of the project, and you can set up your own test system using the [Windows, Linux and Raspberry Pi setup guides](/Documentation/Setup.md).

-If you are brave enough, you can even take a peek at [the workflow](/Documentation/Workflow.md) that I use during my daily work, including the data acquisition, ML model traning and state predictions.
+If you are brave enough, you can even have a peek at [the workflow](/Documentation/Workflow.md) that I use during my daily work, including the data acquisition, ML model traning and state predictions.

 ## Conclusion